 - The quintessentially British Chelsea Flower Show is a five-day celebration of all things floral and is held in the upscale neighborhood of Chelsea.

-The social calendar is full swing in June, and the city is jam-packed with international and British tourists alike, enjoying the extra hours of daylight.
+The social calendar is in full swing in June, and the city is jam-packed with international and British tourists alike, enjoying the extra hours of daylight.

 - Trooping the Colour (Queen's Birthday Parade) extends from Buckingham Palace and includes an appearance by Her Majesty the Queen.
 You’ll need to dress for the occasion and buy tickets in advance.